Tenting is a great way to enjoy the outdoors without breaking the bank and can be a great way to get a taste of backpacking or camping.

 - Unzip the tent and spread it out on the ground.
 Make sure to stagger the zippers so you can get entry and exit the tent quickly in case of rain or wind.

 - Place the poles on the ground at each end of the tent.
 Ensure they are level and positioned so that the corners of the tents meet at the poles.

-- Connect the tent panels together by tying them in place with rope or speciality ties.
+- Connect the tent panels together by tying them in place with rope or specialty ties.
 Tying them securely, so they do not flap in the wind.

-- Put on your sleeping gear and crawl into your cosy new tent.
+- Put on your sleeping gear and crawl into your cozy new tent.